felwal/felwal.github.io/content/projects/dh2400-acorn-nocorn.md

 related: [/projects/dh2400-toteometer]
 ---

 Co-design with William Zhan for the course DH2400 Physical interaction design.
-The assignment was to "focus on the conceptual meaning" of the design; to be "critical, reflective, speculative and/or provocative." _This text is an edited version of a hand-in for the course._
+The assignment was to "focus on the conceptual meaning" of the design; to be "critical, reflective, speculative and/or provocative."
+This text is a modified version of a hand-in for the course.

 ## Concept and theory